I found myself stopping and staring.

 And then I noticed that leaves were still holding tight to branches.
 Their patterns of orange, green, purple and red reminded me of artist paint palette boards.
 Some leaves just stood out in contrast to the grey sky.

-In my November Siblings post you can see how my children found a Japanese maple tree that was a perfect height for climbing and the ground leaves a perfect bed for dreaming.
+My twins concluded it was a perfect height for climbing and the ground leaves a perfect bed for dreaming.

 There weren’t many visitors that afternoon at Wakehurst.
 Despite the clinging Autumn colours, it still was a chilly and rainy November day.
 The magpies and the crows didn’t mind as they walked alone along the garden’s paths.